+ REMEMBRANCE +

 Jim Chellico, WI, friend of "Big Helen" who invested $3K of mine to no avail

-Bobby Christ, SHS, neighbor and my brother Paul's friend
+Bobby Christ and John Christ, my brother Paul's Leavenworth friends

-Claudio Clemente, SGT, Squad Leader, 174th Military Police Bn, Fort Sher5idan, Illinois
+Claudio Clemente, SGT, 174th Military Police Bn, FT Sher5idan, Ill

 Richard L. Coe, Leading Theatre Critic, The Washington Post - DC